Flex Tape vs Gorilla Tape: Which to Choose?

 To give you a proper answer, we’re going to have to take a closer look at each of these tapes and see where they excel and where they don’t perform so well.
 There are times when each tape is the better choice, and we aim to help you understand when those times are, so you can determine which tape is going to fulfill your needs better.

 Overview of Flex Tape:

-Flex Tape is a waterproof repair tape that’s intended for use repairing everything from automotive parts to camping gear.
+Flex Tape is a waterproof repair tape that’s intended for use in repairing everything from automotive parts to camping gear.
 It’s even great for home repairs and DIY projects.
 But is it better than Gorilla Tape?
 In some cases, but not always.

 Rubberized for a Formed Fit